percona/pmm-doc/docs/install-pmm/install-pmm-client/connect-database/azure.md

 ![!](../../../_images/azure_subscription_id.png)

-### Create a new application to get the tenant ID, client ID and the client secret.
+### Create a new application to get the tenant ID, client ID and the client secret

 To get the tenant ID, client ID and the client secret:
 {.power-number}